-If issued as tax-exempt bonds, the 2018 Bonds may be subject to optional redemption by the Housing Development Fund prior to maturity, as a whole or in part, at a premium not to exceed 3%, commencing on a date determined as of the date of sale.
+If issued as tax-exempt bonds, the 2022 Bonds may be subject to optional redemption by the Housing Development Fund prior to maturity, as a whole or in part, at a premium not to exceed 3%, commencing on a date determined as of the date of sale.

-The Housing Development Fund may make special redemptions of tax-exempt 2018 Bonds at any time at par plus accrued interest under the following conditions:
+The Housing Development Fund may make special redemptions of tax-exempt 2022 Bonds at any time under the following conditions:

-- Non-Origination Funds not used to purchase Program Loans during the origination period may be used to call the 2018 Bonds. - Excess Program Revenues and Excess Capital Reserve Funds Subject to requirements of the Internal Revenue Code, excess program revenue, including Program Loan prepayments to the extent not recycled into new Program Loans and Capital Reserve Funds in excess of the Capital Reserve Fund Requirement, may be used to call the 2018 Bonds or other bonds under the Housing Finance Resolution.
+- Non-Origination Funds not used to purchase Program Loans during the origination period may be used to call the 2022 Bonds. - Excess Program Revenues and Excess Capital Reserve Funds Subject to requirements of the Internal Revenue Code, excess program revenue, including Program Loan prepayments to the extent not recycled into new Program Loans and Capital Reserve Funds in excess of the Capital Reserve Fund Requirement, may be used to call the 2022 Bonds or other bonds under the Housing Finance Resolution.